security-notes/infobyte-faraday-wiki/FAQ.md

 ArchAssault, Archlinux, Debian, Kali, OSX, Debian.
 You can find a detailed explanation [here](https://github.com/infobyte/faraday/wiki/FAQ)

 # Faraday is not importing my report
 First let's make sure there is a Plugin to parse it so make sure your tool is listed in our [[Plugin List]].
+Not there?
+[Code your own](https://github.com/infobyte/faraday/wiki/Basic-plugin-development) or [ask us to do it](https://github.com/infobyte/faraday/issues).

 Is you XML valid?
 Try opening it in a browser, if the browser complains then you can try our XML Cleaning script (make sure to have [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/bs4/doc/)):